-Your growing 18-month-old is probably full of energy, and she's using it to work on a ton of physical skills.
+Your growing 18-month-old is probably full of energy and using it to work on a ton of physical skills.

 How much should an 18-month-old weigh and measure?
 According to the World Health Organization, average weight of an 18-month-old is 23.4 pounds for girls and 24.1 pounds for boys.
 Average height of an 18-month-old is 31.8 inches for girls and 32.4 inches for boys.

-• Walking.
+- Walking.
 Most 18-month-olds aren't just walking—they're running.
-Soon he may begin to jump.
-But he still probably asks to be carried when you're in crowds or taking a longer jaunt.
+Soon they may begin to jump.
+But they'll still probably ask to be carried when you're in crowds or taking a longer jaunt.

-• Speech.
-Most 18-month-olds can say about 10 words, with half being able to say 20 or more.
+- Speech.
+Most 18-month-olds can say between 10 and 25 words.
 Soon, your child might start saying two-word phrases.
-Pointing to an item she wants will soon turn into asking for the thing by name.
+Pointing to an item they want will soon turn into asking for the thing by name.
 (This goes for naming people as well!)

-• Potty Training.
+- Potty training.
 A few toddlers at this age might show signs of readiness to start potty training.
-If she tells you she has to go, she wants her dirty or wet diaper changed, she's interested in the potty, she can pull her pants up and down, and/or she stays dry for at least two hours in a row—these can signal readiness to try potty training.
+If your child tells you they have to go, they want their dirty or wet diaper changed, they're interested in the potty, they can pull their pants up and down and/or they stay dry for at least two hours in a row, they may be ready to try potty training.
 But don't rush it; it's much more common for kids to be ready to ditch the diapers between ages 2 and 3.
 It simply won't work if you start before your child is mature enough.

 Your independence-seeking 18-month-old may be exhibiting some challenging and pretty odd behaviors.
 Tap below for advice on dealing with:

-• Tantrums.
-Even though your kid's language is developing by leaps and bounds, he still can't communicate everything he wants to say, and that can lead to some meltdowns.
-Keep stressful situations, such as a trip to the supermarket, short—and make sure he's well-rested and fed beforehand.
+- Tantrums.
+Even though your kid's language is developing by leaps and bounds, they still can't communicate everything they want to say, and that can lead to some meltdowns.
+Keep stressful situations, such as a trip to the supermarket, short—and make sure they're well-rested and fed beforehand.

-• Separation Anxiety.
+- Separation anxiety.
 We’ve all done it: the sneak-away-without-saying-goodbye-once-the-sitter-arrives tactic.
 But in order to avoid having your child think you could disappear at any time, always acknowledge your departure and emphasize that you’ll be coming back.
 Other effective strategies?
-Set her up with an activity as you’re leaving—and keep goodbyes firm, but lighthearted.
+Set them up with an activity as you’re leaving—and keep goodbyes lighthearted but short and firm.

-• ADHD.
+- ADHD.
 So your 18-month-old is impulsive, hyperactive and has trouble paying attention?
-Parents might begin to wonder if their child could be showing signs of ADHD (attention deficit hyperactivity disorder) but the fact is, it's too early to tell.
-Most kids this age exhibit these behaviors.
-It’s only if they don't grow out of them that it may indicate something more serious, like ADHD.
+Parents might begin to wonder if their child could be showing signs of ADHD (attention deficit hyperactivity disorder), but the fact is, it's too early to tell.
+Most kids this age exhibit these behaviors—it’s only if they don't grow out of them that it may indicate something more serious, like ADHD.
 Of course, bring up any concerns with your doctor, but know that a true ADHD evaluation likely won’t happen until your child is in a formal school setting.

-• Autism.
+- Autism.
 At the 18-month checkup, your child's pediatrician will likely ask you a series of questions about your child's behavior to look for signs of autism.
-Signs may include unusual movements (such as flapping his arms), not making eye contact and interacting atypically with others.
+Signs may include unusual movements (such as flapping arms), not making eye contact and interacting atypically with others.